Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the

+This likelihood does not directly apply to \texttt{mtNUFFT} estimates $\hat S^{(\mathrm{mt})}$ as they are $\chi^2_{2K}$ distributed about $M(\bm{\theta}, \nu)$ (refer to Section \ref{subsec:simulation_modes}) and are correlated with neighbouring frequency bins in the range $\nu_j \pm W$.
+Multitaper spectrum estimates within $2W$ of each other are known to be correlated due to the combined effect of tapers \citep{thomson_2014b}.
+Beyond this $2W$ frequency range the spectrum estimates are approximately uncorrelated.
+We perform some tests to confirm that this correlation also applies to \texttt{mtNUFFT}, the results of which are described in Appendix \ref{sec:correlation}.

+\cite{anderson_1990} show that the likelihood of a power spectrum estimate that follows a $\chi^2_{2K}$ distribution and is uncorrelated across frequency bins is $K \ln \mathcal{L}_{\hat{S}^{(\mathrm{LS})}}(\bm{\theta})$.
+Therefore, if the $\chi^2_{2K}$ distributed \texttt{mtNUFFT} estimates were independent across frequency, we would have estimated $\hat{\bm{\theta}}^{(\mathrm{mt})}$ by maximizing the same likelihood as that for LS in Equation \eqref{eq:pbjam_asy_lk}.
+The uncertainties (or errors) on $\hat{\bm{\theta}}^{(\mathrm{mt})}$ would have then been $\delta \hat{\bm{\theta}}^{(\mathrm{LS})}/\sqrt{K}$.
+In reality, one needs to correct for the frequency correlations in \texttt{mtNUFFT} estimates by multiplying the uncertainties back up by $\sqrt{K}$.
+This correction is a good approximation since the correlations introduced by $K$ tapers are close to those given by a boxcar of $K$ bins (refer to the Appendix \ref{sec:correlation}).

-This likelihood does not directly apply to \texttt{mtNUFFT} estimates $\hat S^{(\mathrm{mt})}$ as they are $\chi^2_{2K}$ distributed about $M(\bm{\theta}, \nu)$ (refer to Section \ref{subsec:simulation_modes}).
-However, \cite{anderson_1990} show that the likelihood of a $\chi^2_{2K}$ distributed spectral estimate is which means that we can still maximize $\ln \mathcal{L}_{\hat{S}^{(\mathrm{LS})}}(\bm{\theta})$ for fitting $M(\bm{\theta}, \nu_j)$ to \texttt{mtNUFFT} estimates.
-The only difference is that the uncertainties (or errors) on $\hat{\bm{\theta}}$ reduce to Thus, this step in \texttt{PBjam} does not change for \texttt{mtNUFFT}, but the errors get divided by $\sqrt{K}$. \item \texttt{Peakbag}: This final step fits a more relaxed model to the spectral estimate than the asymptotic relation in Step \ref{item:asy_peakbag}.
-The solar-like spectrum model $M(\bm{\theta}, \nu)$ in Equation \eqref{eq:pbjam_asy_lk} is refined to $M_n(\nu)$ for each pair of modes ($n, l=0$) and ($n-1, l=2$), and $\hat{S}^{(\mathrm{LS})}$ is over frequency bins that span the mode pair.
-The likelihood of the refined model given the $\chi^2_2$ distributed LS estimate stays the same as in Equation \eqref{eq:pbjam_asy_lk}.
-Thus, this step does not change for \texttt{mtNUFFT} with the exception of reduced uncertainties as in Equation \eqref{eq:pbjam_mt_uncer}. \end{enumerate}
+Overall, the result is that the likelihood for \texttt{mtNUFFT} is approximately the same as that for LS, i.e., Thus, this step in \texttt{PBjam} does not change for \texttt{mtNUFFT}. \item \texttt{Peakbag}: This final step independently fits two Lorentzians to a pair of radial and quadrupole ($l=0, 2$) modes in the power spectrum estimate rather than using the asymptotic relation for the model.
+It refines the fit by searching for mode parameters centered around the fits obtained in Step \ref{item:asy_peakbag}.
+The likelihood of this refined model given the $\chi^2_2$ distributed LS estimate stays the same as in Equation \eqref{eq:pbjam_asy_lk}.
+Thus, this step also does not change for \texttt{mtNUFFT}. \end{enumerate}

-\cite{anderson_1990} deal with the problem of estimating the Lorentzian profile of a mode with a given degree $l$ by averaging over $m$ mode splittings.
-This ``m-averaging" procedure is statistically similar to averaging eigencoefficients for obtaining mtNUFFT estimates.
-Therefore, their problem directly translates to ours, allowing us to directly apply \texttt{PBjam} to both the LS and \texttt{mtNUFFT} periodograms.
-The only change is the division of estimate uncertainties by $\sqrt{K}$.
-Thus, \texttt{mtNUFFT} provides more precise estimates than LS.